juju/docs/src/en/commands.md

    **Examples:**

    Import an existing filesystem backed by an EBS volume, and assign it the "pgdata" storage name.
-Juju will associate a storage instance ID like "pgdata/0" with the volume and filesystem contained within.
+Juju will associate a storage instance ID like "pgdata/0" with the volume and filesystem contained within:

        juju import-filesystem ebs vol-123456 pgdata